 EMX initiated a geothermal energy program in 2010, and acquired assets in Slovakia and Peru.
-Eurasian subsequently sold its geothermal assets in 2013 to Starlight Geothermal Ltd. ("SGL") for cash payments, an equity position in SGL, and gross royalties of 1.0% in Slovakia and 0.5% in Peru from future geothermal energy production.
-The Company is not aware of any changes to its Slovakia and Peru geothermal royalty property holdings in 2016.
+EMX subsequently sold its geothermal assets in 2013 to Starlight Geothermal Ltd. ("Starlight") for cash payments, an equity position in Starlight, and gross royalties from future geothermal energy production.
+In 2017, Starlight advised that the geothermal concessions in Peru had been dropped due to a lack of proactive government support to encourage development (i.e., favorable feed-in tariffs, etc.).
+Starlight also advised that the geothermal concessions in Slovakia were maintained in 2017, with the potential for advancement in 2018 assuming project financing is secured.